- Home

 Getting to Fiji's Beaches

 Most international flights arrive at Nadi International Airport on Viti Levu's western coast.
 From Nadi, beach access varies dramatically.
-Mamanuca islands sit 30-60 minutes away by boat, Yasawa islands require 2-5 hours on the Yasawa Flyer catamaran, and outer islands like Kadavu or Taveuni need domestic flights plus boat transfers.
-Budget extra time for connections – "Fiji time" means schedules are suggestions rather than guarantees.
+Mamanuca islands sit 30-60 minutes away by boat, Yasawa islands usually require longer ferry journeys, and outer islands like Kadavu or Taveuni often need domestic flights plus boat transfers.

-For Viti Levu beaches like Natadola, rental cars provide flexibility and cost less than resort transfers.
-International licenses work for up to six months.
-Roads vary from excellent highways to rough coastal tracks requiring 4WD.
-Taxis offer convenient alternatives for single beach visits, though negotiate prices beforehand as meters rarely exist outside Suva.
-For comprehensive transport information, check our complete Fiji transport guide.
+For Viti Levu beaches like Natadola, rental cars provide flexibility and can cost less than resort transfers.
+Roads range from good highways to rougher coastal routes.
+Taxis are a convenient option for single beach visits.
+For broader transport planning, check our complete Fiji transport guide.

 Essential Beach Packing